 - At least 90 hours of training, design and delivery of community-based projects

 - Program management skills

 - Practical job skills

-Northern Youth In Service is funded by the Government of Canada through Canada Service Corp
+Northern Youth in Service is funded by the Government of Canada under the Canada Service Corps